AkshatKumar38/Resume-Screener/README.md

 ## Features
 - **Data Preprocessing**: Cleans and processes resume data from `UpdatedResumeDataSet.csv`.
 - **Text Vectorization**: Uses NLP techniques like TF-IDF for converting resume text into numerical format.
-- **Model Training**: Applies machine learning models (e.g., Logistic Regression, Random Forest, etc.) to classify resumes into relevant job categories.
+- **Model Training**: Applies machine learning models (e.g.train_test_split,KNeighborsClassifier etc.) to classify resumes into relevant job categories.
 - **Web Interface**: Streamlit-based website for users to upload resumes and view predictions.
 - **Job Category Prediction**: Automatically predicts the job category of a resume based on its content.